To lucid dream is to be in control of your dream state. It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 When you awake in the morning, document your experience.
 When you start writing, you are likely to remember more.
 Write everything you can remember, even if it is just fragments or parts of dreams.
 If you don’t remember any dreams, write that down too.

 As your intention becomes more powerful, you’ll remember more dreams.
 Soon you’ll discover, you’ll remember more of your dreams, and the fragments will also be like pieces of a puzzle that will come together to form a pattern or message.
 The Universe is always talking to us, and our dreams are one of the best ways to connect with this intuitive knowledge.

 Again, when you wake up, write down your dreams or fragments of dreams.
 Later the same day, review your notes.
 You will soon find that you can recover these bits and pieces.
 Eventually, you recall even more of the dream.
 Those who have been practicing this technique for a few months find that it leads to other dreamscapes.
 They find that these dreams connect to others they hadn’t remembered.

 These dreams and fragments will often contain patterns.
 Reoccurring elements, people, and situations are clues for further inner work.

 The next stage in the development will be expanding your control while dreaming.
 When you realize you are dreaming, look at your hand.
-This is a critical step in solidifying your ability while in the lucid dream state.
+It’s a critical step in solidifying your control.

 While in the lucid dream state, you take control incrementally.
 When you realize you are dreaming, the first step is to: